swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-15-track-model-evolution-with-dvc.md

 - [x] Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations

-You have completed the objectives of this part.
-Continue to Part 2 to learn how to move your experiment to the cloud.
+Continue to the conclusion to review what you have learned.

 ## Sources